alexw519/Project1/README.md

 Adding an advice column with suggested conversation starters

-Future development to allow users to have an entire date night planned for them! :heart:
+Future development to utilize backend databases to log date history and provide users with an suggestions and schedule for an entire date night planned for them

 ### Code Sources:
 https://codepen.io/P1N2O/pen/pyBNzX